WinVector/wrapr/extras/magritr_diff_wrapr.md

 Conclusion
 ----------

 `R` usually has more than one good way to perform tasks.
-In this case we talk about two methods of building pipelines in `R`.
-There are more (some of which are listed [here](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_pipe.pdf)).
-We ask that in teaching pipeline methods in `R` to consider including at least a mention of the `wrapr` dot-pipe, as it is a significant alternative.
+In this case we talked about two methods of building pipelines in `R`: `magrittr` and `wrapr`.
+There are more methods (some of which are listed [here](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_pipe.pdf)).
+Our preferred pipe is the `wrapr` dot-pipe, and in the of style academic priority we try to credit alternatives and share fair comparisons (as we have done here).
+Priority is important to respect (as in: `magrittr` is powerful, popular, came well before, and greatly influences `wrapr` dot-pipe), but it is not monopoly rights (for example: the [public CRAN release/announcement](http://www.win-vector.com/blog/2016/12/using-replyrlet-to-parameterize-dplyr-expressions/#comment-66361) of [`let()`](https://cran.r-project.org/web/packages/wrapr/vignettes/let.html), our popular and still preferred substitution methodology and originally part of `replyr`, predates the public [CRAN release](https://cran.r-project.org/src/contrib/Archive/rlang/)/[announcement](https://blog.rstudio.com/2017/04/13/dplyr-0-6-0-coming-soon/) of `rlang`/`tidyeval` code re-writing methods).
+In client work we use whatever style is most compatible with the client's work and needs, for example we feel it does not make sense to take a legacy `dplyr` project and attempt to switch the pipe notation late in the game (and one does not want to needlessly mix notations).